sofwerx/swe-android/README.md

 SosSensor sosSensor = new SosSensor("Sensor 18742","sensor18742","TORGI","Tactical Observation of RF and GNSS Interference sensor");
 ```
 <br/>
 Next you want to add SensorMeasurements to your sensor, SensorMeasurements describe what the sensor measures.
-For our example, our sensor measures the amount of "foo" at a particular time and location like this:
+For our example, our sensor measures the amount of "foo" at a particular time and location like this

 ```java
 sosMeasurementFoo = new SensorMeasurement(new SensorResultTemplateField("foo","www.your_link_that_describes_the_foo_standard.com","foo per inches")); //the url provided in the second field helps others understand about this idea of "foo" if you dont have a link, you can provide some placeholder or a way to contact you sosMeasurementTime = new SensorMeasurementTime();